HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 Building on Unit 1, I engaged with peers on the transition from **Industry 4.0 to 5.0**.
 Discussions centred on how Industry 5.0 embeds *ethical, resilient, human-centric* values into technological adoption.

 ### Critical Reflection
-The change is more than technological—it is a **mind-set shift**, embedding fairness, adaptability, and resilience into digital architectures.
-These principles now inform my technical problem-solving and stakeholder responsibilities.
+The shift from Industry 4.0 to 5.0 isn’t just about new technologies—it’s a mindset change.
+It’s about embedding values like fairness, adaptability, and resilience into the very architecture of our digital systems.
+These reflections will inform how I approach both technical problem-solving and stakeholder responsibilities in future projects

 ---